QAStudents/CCBSTQA/README.md

 # CCBSTQA
 Free Repo for Practice in Sachin's class
-Practicig how to create a repo
+Practicig how to create a repository